zapfelr/job-spy-remix/job-spy-remix-prd.md

 ### 6. System Administration-
 - An admin dashboard allows admin to add new companies
-- On this admin dashboard, the admin should be able to input a URL, which triggers a manual scrape of that company's job page.
+- On this admin dashboard, the admin should be able to input a URL, which triggers a manual pull of that company's job page.
 - There should be a review step/staging where the results of the new addition is reviewed and approved before adding into the db.
-- Once a company's URL has been added and approved, it should be included into the scheduled scrape moving forward.
+- Once a company's URL has been added and approved, it should be included into the scheduled pull moving forward.
 - Any errors in the scraping process should be clearly visible to the admin.
 Errors in scraping are manually reviewed
 - The admin dashboard should also show a list of all companies in the database